 Once 30% of employees in the bargaining unit indicate that they support their union, they can request their union certification election through the National Labor Relations Board (NLRB).
 However, it's recommended to wait for an 80% supermajority of support instead.
 That's because once the election is requested, bosses are notified, so the effort is no longer secret.
 At that point bosses typically hire union busters who can decrease support by 20% or more.

 The NLRB typically sets the vote on a date within one month of the request.
 However, the vote can be delayed if the company legally challenges the bargaining unit definition.
-Employees in the bargaining unit receive secret ballots, which are counted on the day of the vote by the NLRB.
-If more than 50% of returned votes support the employees' union, their union is certified, and negotiations with management can begin.

 For more info, see the NLRB page on how they Conduct Elections.